Man-portable radar

 Man-portable radar is a lightweight surveillance radar system that does not require vehicle support to transport or operate.
-Man-portable radar was developed to introduce radar to remote areas where vehicle support is not feasible.
+Man-portable radars were developed to introduce radar to remote areas where vehicle support is not feasible.

 Examples

+Ground Observer 12 "BAT"

+The Ground Observer 12 (GO 12) is a medium-range pulse-doppler radar for ground and near ground surveillance with a detection range of up to 27 km.
+The system is made by Thales in Ditzingen, Germany.
+The main component, the sensor unit, only weighs 17 kg with a volume of only 28 L, which makes it a highly mobile and extremely compact system.
+The low power demand of only 70W fully supports the idea of a man-pack concept as e.g. a 24 h continuous operation can be ensured with less than 11 kg of batteries.

+The GO 12 uses mechanical scan technology with a continuous coverage of an angle of > 360°.
+Its capability to use a wide range of channels for frequency hopping provides the operators with an effective option against enemy electronic intelligence and jamming.

+The GO 12 was introduced to the French Defense Forces under the name "Murin" (bat) in 2019 and immediately sent into combat to the Sahel region, where it performed stunningly well.
+It was certified to be air-dropped by the French military and thus is in use e.g. with the French 35th Airborne Artillery Regiment for target acquisition and artillery fire adjustment purposes in remote areas.
+Moreover, the Ukraine Defense Forces have already received a total number of more than 123 GO12 ground surveillance radars from 2022 - 2025, which makes it the predominant man-pack radar in the ongoing war against the Russian invasion.

 PPE PGSR-3i ‘Beagle’

-PPE PGSR-3i ‘Beagle’ is a unique lightweight man-portable radar by Pro Patria Electronics, which is capable of intercepting, detecting and tracking targets moving on or close to the ground.
+The PPE PGSR-3i ‘Beagle’ is a unique lightweight man-portable radar designed and produced by Pro Patria Electronics in Hungary.
+It is capable of intercepting, detecting and tracking targets moving on or close to the ground.
 It can also classify and differentiate targets based on their size and movement characteristics.

-PPE PGSR-3i ‘Beagle’ can operate on standard Bren Tronics military batteries as well as from a vehicle or mains power source.
+The PPE PGSR-3i ‘Beagle’ can operate on standard Bren Tronics military batteries as well as from a vehicle or mains power source.

-PPE PGSR-3i ‘Beagle’ can scan from 11 to 360 degrees with a continuous 360 degree scanning.
+The PPE PGSR-3i ‘Beagle’ can scan from 11 to 360 degrees with a continuous 360-degree scanning.